mheap/nexmo-developer/README.md

 docker-compose exec web ./node_modules/.bin/mdspell -r -n -a --en-us '_documentation/en/**/*.md' '_partials/*.md' '_partials/**/*.md' '_modals/**/*.md' '_tutorials/**.md'
 ```

-If there is a word that isn't in the dictionary but is correct to use, add it to the `.spelling` file (there's a lot of exceptions in there, including `Nexmo`!)
+If there is a word that isn't in the dictionary but is correct to use, add it to the `.spelling` file (there's a lot of exceptions in there, including `Vonage`!)

 ## Running locally